Cacti/documentation/General-Installing-Instructions.md

 ### A special Note on installing Cacti in LXC Containers such as the ones found on Proxmox

-It is recommended to create a privileged container  you may need to update your containers config file with
+We recommend creating a privileged container.
+You may need to update your container's config file with

 ```console
 lxc.apparmor.profile: unconfined